Camh-git/Demo-reel/README.md

 <ul>
   <li>Some of this may have been created some time ago.</li>
   <li>Some content may have copyrighted material, credit will always be given</li>
-  <li>If applicable credits for a project can normally befound in a file called "credits.txt"</li>
+  <li>If applicable credits for a project can normally be found in a file called "credits.txt"</li>
   <li>Any copyrighted material will be removed if asked.</li>